Specific Ways To Engage With the TFC

 Networking & Social Events

-Monthly Lunch & Learn events and Sips & Social Ventures social hours provide graduate students with the opportunity to connect with the TFC and with one another.
+Monthly Lunch & Learn events, Sips & Social Ventures social hours, and Featured Speaker Series provide graduate students with the opportunity to connect with the TFC and with one another.
 Check out the calendar to join us for the next one!